 Many people who have fallen into alcohol and drug addiction have done so as a result of trying to deal with stress, anxiety, and trauma.
 Therefore, it is not uncommon for mental health disorders and substance use disorders to go hand-in-hand.

-In other words, these two types of disorders are considered to be co-occurring disorders when they are both present.
+In other words, these two types of disorders are considered to be dual diagnosis disorder when they are both present.

 When a person suffers a traumatic event, they might be at a loss about how to cope with the aftermath of it.
 As stress and anxiety mount, they may become increasingly desperate to escape their thoughts, emotions, and memories stemming from that event.
 If they are unable to do so, they might turn to alcohol or drugs to find relief.